All the Legal Mumbo Jumbo in Human Legible Format

 - Documents required for refund claim: summons, subpoena, or other documentation concerning the legal event at issue.

-- Acts of Nature: Purchase Protection doesn’t cover unforeseen and cataclysmic weather events, such as tornadoes, hurricanes, earthquakes, tsunamis, etc.
+- Acts of Nature: Purchase Protection doesn’t cover unforeseen and cataclysmic weather events, such as tornadoes, hurricanes, earthquakes, tsunamis, etc. which cause the event to be canceled.

 - Documents required for refund claim: No documents are required as Purchase Protection does not apply to these events.